 Committee agendas have a reference in the header of the document.
 Below is an example taken from Senate.

-SEN15A001 To explain this: SEN = the acronym of the Committee (normally 3 digits).
-15 = the current academic year 15/16 = 15.
-A001 = that this is the first agenda for this particular meeting, the next agenda would be A002
+SEN17A001.
+To explain this SEN = the acronym of the Committee (normally 3 digits).
+17 = the current academic year 17/18 = 17.
+A001 = that this is the first agenda for this particular meeting.
+The next agenda would be A002

 Each document which goes to a Committee meeting should have its own reference number, so that each document is unique.
 Below is an example using a Senate document:

-Very similar to Agendas – just a different letter – the reference is again in the header and again below using an example from Senate.
+Very similar to Agendas, just a different letter.
+The reference is again in the header and again below using an example from Senate.

-To explain this: SEN15M001 - SEN = the acronym of the Committee (normally 3 digits).
-15 = the current academic year - 15/16= 15 / M001 = that this is the first set of minutes for this particular meeting, the next set of minutes would be M002.
+To explain this.
+SEN17M001.
+SEN = the acronym of the Committee (normally 3 digits).
+17 = the current academic year 17/18 = 17.
+M001 = that this is the first set of minutes for this particular meeting, the next set of minutes would be M002.

 The minutes start at 1 (for the first meeting of the academic year).
 The numbering of the minutes carry over to the next set of minutes (see example below)

-The first line denotes what Committee it is by the acronym, in the example below M2 denotes what page number the minutes are actually on.
-The second line denotes the date of the meeting, and the last line denotes what minute that actual page refers to.
+The first line denotes what Committee it is by the acronym.
+In the example below M2 denotes what page number the minutes are actually on.
+The second line denotes the date of the meeting and the last line denotes what minute that actual page refers to.
 For odd numbered pages it should appear on the right, for even on the left of the page.

-Confidential reports (Sections A, B & C) - If there are any reports which are marked 'Confidential' these are printed on blue paper.
-The white (open) minutes would show the minute and agenda item, but would state that 'this minute is confidential and attached as a separate sheet'.
-You would then have a new section marked 'Confidential' at the top, printed on blue paper, and the confidential minutes would be minuted in full.
-Confidential & Reserved reports (Section D) – if there are any Section D reports marked 'Confidential and Reserved' these are printed on yellow paper.
-The white (open) minutes would show the minute and agenda item, but would state that 'this minute is confidential and reserved and attached as a separate sheet'.
-You would then have a new section marked 'Confidential & Reserved' at the top, printed on yellow paper, and the confidential and reserved minutes would be minuted in full.
+Confidential & Reserved reports (Section D).
+If there are any Section D reports marked 'Confidential and Reserved' these are printed on yellow paper.
+The white (open) minutes would show the minute and agenda item.
+This would state that 'this minute is confidential and reserved and attached as a separate sheet'.
+You would then have a new section marked 'Confidential & Reserved' at the top, printed on yellow paper.
+The confidential and reserved minutes would be minuted in full.
 Generally student members do not receive Confidential and Reserved minutes (only Open (White) and Confidential (Blue) unless otherwise stated.